fgp/vyatta-dummy/README.md

 Introduction
 ------------

-vyatta-teredo-relay provides teredo (RFC4380) relaying capability for Vyatta-based routers, which Ubiquity's product EdgeRouter.
-Teredo is a method for IPv4-only hosts to access IPv6-only hosts without manual VPN configuration, and built for example into every version of Microsoft Windows since Windows XP SP1.
+vyatta-teredo-relay provides teredo (RFC4380) relaying capability for Vyatta-based routers, and thus Ubiquity's product EdgeRouter, via the open source teredo implementation *miredo*.
+Teredo is a method for IPv4-only hosts to access IPv6-only hosts without manual VPN configuration, and built into every version of Microsoft Windows since Windows XP SP1.
 IPv6 packets are wrapped and unwrapped by the teredo relay closest to the IPv6 hosts, so by running your own teredo relay on your IPv6 network you can ensure the best possible connectivity for teredo clients.
 You will need to make sure packets destined for the teredo prefix 2001::/32 are routed towards that relay, though.

 Installation